khallarrahul/phase-3-project/README.md

 - Thereafter, you could use the arrow keys to scroll up and down and "enter" to select any menu option.
 - After signing up and logging in, when doing any transaction, you can type "MENU" in order to go back to the main menu for user profile.

+## Acknowledgements
+This project was created as a learning exercise, and it would not have been possible without the resources and support of the following:

+- Flatiron School community- teachers and fellow students
+- Stack overflow for Python
+- Python library